Luscieu/obsidian/Fall 2025/Sociology1025/Social Interaction & Social Structure.md

 	- Role-playing: we conform to the associated role and existing performance expectations after or as we take up a position
 - Role-making: process by which individuals generate role expectations
 - Role Ambiguity: expectations associated with a role are unclear
-- Role Set: set of various roles attached to a single status, e.g.
+- Role Set: set of various roles attached to a single status, e.g. father has a role of teaching the children, being a good husband, changes relations with other women, typically calls for a man to make money
+- Role Conflict: incompatibility among roles of different statuses e.g. mother and employee status conflicts with the roles of each
+- Role Strain: incompatibility among roles of a single status e.g. professor had roles for teaching, publishing, and departmental service
+- Role Exit: disengagement from master status associated role